seattletimes/fire-line/src/story/story3.md

 Rivera told her to remove the sign.
 “My response was that I need to remove myself from the office and I did so,” Millard wrote in a Sept.
 1 email to her supervisors.
 “I am trying to do my job as a public servant and to be a responsible steward of the public’s resources ...
 I feel like my concerns and input were not welcome.”

-She wrote that the fire line now felt like an end-run around laws protecting the environment and endangered species.
+She wrote that the fireline now felt like an end-run around laws protecting the environment and endangered species.